Revolutionary platform measured the environmental impact of blueberry production

 In this way, companies can try different practices, such as, for example, the use of a different agrochemical, or the replacement of some energy source, and compare them with their baseline to see how their environmental footprint is modified before these different practices.
 Likewise, Ecobase Alimentos shows different categories of impact, such as carbon footprint, consumptive water footprint, ozone deterioration, and land use.

-To obtain these data and those referring to the other products and categories, the project included an exhaustive job of collecting information, through more than 150 sources in the sector, both primary and secondary.
-“This is the first database of its kind in the country, which represents an important starting point on which to continue building.
-In the future, the quality of the current data could be improved”, explained Michelle Senerman, Leader of the Center for Sustainable Production and Consumption of Fundación Chile.
+To obtain this data and those referring to other products and categories, the project included exhaustive work to collect information through more than 150 sources in the sector, both primary and secondary. «This is the first database of its kind in the country, which represents an important starting point on which to continue building.
+In the future, the quality of current data could be improved," explained Michelle Senerman, Leader of the Center for Sustainable Production and Consumption at Fundación Chile.

 Associated with the points where their highest footprints are found, the initiative created by Fundación Chile will provide good practice guides so that companies can improve their management, thus achieving greater efficiencies and control of their processes, which may result in a reduction in production costs.

-Ecobase Alimentos is accompanied by a national benchmark of the footprints of each product, which allows it to be compared with a national base and see where the biggest gaps are with respect to the country and where relevant improvements can be made.
-In the same way, "the sector will be able to differentiate itself by seeing itself as one of the most proactive in the world in terms of the application of Life Cycle Analysis, obtaining loyalty and trust from international buyers," added Senerman.
+Ecobase Foods is accompanied by a national benchmark of the footprints of each product, which allows it to be compared with a national base and see where the biggest gaps are with respect to the country and where relevant improvements can be made.
+Likewise, "the sector will be able to differentiate itself by seeing itself as one of the most proactive in the world in terms of the application of Life Cycle Analysis, obtaining loyalty and trust from international buyers," Senerman added.

 The tool - which has the support of Corfo, is co-executor to the University of La Frontera and also has as partners the Ministry of Agriculture, Salmon Chile, AmiChile and Movi - will be freely available to be downloaded from the website of Fundación Chile and all the partners of the project this October 25.

-From the food sector they valued the launch of this initiative.
-“Here a relevant step has been taken for the national food industry.
-We export more than 2,6 million tons of fresh fruit a year, therefore, our yardstick must be in line with what developed countries demand globally," said Edmundo Araya, ASOEX Secretary General.
+The food sector valued the launch of this initiative. «Here a relevant step has been taken for the national food industry.
+We export more than 2,6 million tons of fresh fruit per year, therefore, our benchmark must be what developed countries demand globally," said Edmundo Araya, general secretary of ASOEX.

-From ProChile, meanwhile, Paula Moreno, head of the Sustainable Trade Subdepartment, invited companies to use the calculator: "This tool is very specific and quantitative, and allows companies to be better prepared for international markets, improve and compare with a benchmark”, he concluded.
+From ProChile, meanwhile, Paula Moreno, head of the Sustainable Trade Subdepartment, invited companies to use the calculator: "This tool is very concrete and quantitative, and allows companies to be better prepared for international markets, to improve and compare themselves." with a benchmark”, he concluded.

 Blueberries